INL/BlackLab/site/docs/guide/getting-started.md

 - /data/blacklab-corpora
 ```

-On the [GitHub releases page](https://github.com/INL/BlackLab/releases/), find the latest stable version (usually at the top) and download the attached file named blacklab-server-VERSION.war.
+On the [GitHub releases page](https://github.com/INL/BlackLab/releases/), find the latest stable version (usually at the top) and download the attached file named `blacklab-server-VERSION.war`.
 Place this file in Tomcat's `webapps` directory.
 Tomcat should automatically recognize the file and initialize the application (usually, it will extract it to a subdirectory).

 Now go to [https://localhost:8080/blacklab-server/](https://localhost:8080/blacklab-server/) (or substitute the hostname of the server you've installed it on if not running locally) and you should see an XML response from BlackLab.